harrisonratcliffe/browser-sessions-enhanced/README.md

 **Forked from [cjmellor/browser-sessions](https://github.com/cjmellor/browser-sessions)**

+*I modified this package so I can return the session ID for revoking specific/single sessions.
+Thought I'd publish it in case anyone else wanted to do the same.

 This package allows you to log out sessions that are active on other devices.

 You may find this useful if you have logged in on a different device, or you have let someone else use your account, or you have forgotten to log out of a public computer.
 It can especially be useful if you see suspicious device activity on your account.